High Disk Space Usage on / root partition and How To Clear

-Some common symptoms of disk-space getting filled up are:
+Some common symptoms of the root partition getting filled up are:

 - Certain daemons processes not starting